+- Add a Course

+- Remove a Course

+- View Previously Completed Coursework

+- Update Institution Profile

+- View Instructions Page

+- Remove Affiliation

-7. On the next window, skip to question 6 and check "not at this time" then scroll to question 8 and check "CITI Export Control Course".
+- 7. On the next window, you will find a list of questions which pertain to the variety of CITI trainings you are eligible to take.
+For Questions 2, 3, 4, 6, 7, and 9, please check the box that says "Not at this time".
+For Question 8, check "CITI Export Control Course".
 Next click on the submit button to go to the CITI Export Control Course list.